Jupiter's Legacy (TV series): Viewership

 Jupiter's Legacy was the most-watched show on any streaming service during the week of May 3–9, 2021, garnering 696 million minutes of viewing for the whole season per Nielsen Corporation.
 The runner-up was The Handmaid's Tale with 690 million minutes of viewing.
 The show however ranked below the premiere of Netflix's last major series Shadow and Bone, which garnered 721 million minutes of viewership during the weekend it was released.

 Jupiter's Legacy also topped the week of May 10–16, 2021, with 1.019 billion minutes viewed.
 It was followed by StartUp, which garnered 760 million minutes of viewing.
 The series suffered a decline of 60% for the week of May 17–23, with 405 million minutes being viewed.
 It was the third most-streamed original series and occupied the tenth spot overall in streaming rankings, including both films and TV shows.

 In the week from May 24–30, the series ranked seventh overall in streaming rankings for shows with 214 million minutes viewed.

+Cancellation

+Despite the high viewership figures, the lackluster reception from critics and audiences, namely centering around the poor special effects prompted by budget cuts, and the meandering story, prompted Netflix to not renew the show for a second season.
+Additionally, Netflix was undergoing an executive leadership change at the time with three senior executives leaving the company as the show was being produced.
+The new leadership personally soured on the project, mostly due to conflicts with the original show runner Stephen DeKnight, with the decision to cancel the show likely being made at the same time as DeKnight's departure, even if the first season was a success.

+However, the single largest factor in the show's cancellation was its massive budget, coming in at nearly $200 million for the series, being comparable to movies such as The Lone Ranger, Pirates of the Caribbean: Curse of the Black Pearl, Spider-Man 2, and Man of Steel.